 All students are required to have sickness and accident insurance coverage, personal or acquired through the University.
 The cost for insurance, acquired and/or assigned through the University, is divided into two equal premiums charged fall and spring semesters for coverage from August to August.
 Students must complete an insurance waiver form in order to avoid incurring costs for the University insurance plan.
 Students who fail to complete the waiver form each semester and who fail to show proof of private insurance while enrolled at Oakwood will be automatically charged for school accident and illness health insurance.
 Deadlines for completing the waiver forms are listed on the school calendar each semester.
 Once the deadline is past, insurance billing charges will not be reserved.
-All International students will be assigned and charged for the International Students Insurance plan provided by the University, regardless of personal coverage.
+All International student will be assigned and charged for the University insurance plan, regardless of personal coverage.